Pound falls after IMF urges Kwarteng to ‘re-evaluate’ tax cuts

 “Given elevated inflation pressures in many countries, including the UK, we do not recommend large and untargeted fiscal packages at this juncture, as it is important that fiscal policy does not work at cross purposes to monetary policy,” an IMF spokesperson said.

-The Bank of England’s chief economist Huw Pill also warned Threadneedle Street “cannot be indifferent” to the developments of the past days, seen as a signal the cost of borrowing will have to go up to protect the pound and keep a lid on inflation.
+The Bank of England’s chief economist Huw Pill also warned that Threadneedle Street “cannot be indifferent” to the developments of the past days, seen as a signal the cost of borrowing will have to go up to protect the pound and keep a lid on inflation.

 “It is hard not to draw the conclusion that all this will require significant monetary policy response,” Mr Pill said.